Scalable resolvent analysis for three-dimensional flows: Test cases

 \subsubsection{Computational complexity comparison}

-We showcase the superior computational efficiency and scalability of the RSVD-$\Delta t$ algorithm compared to the RSVD-LU algorithm using the three-dimensional jet.
+\begin{sloppypar} We showcase the superior computational efficiency and scalability of the RSVD-$\Delta t$ algorithm compared to the RSVD-LU algorithm using the three-dimensional jet by varying the discretized state dimension $N$.
 We set $k = 10$, $N_{\omega} = 21$, and $q = 0$ for both algorithms and $dt = 0.00625$, $T_t = 2T_s$, and $T_s = 20$ in the RSVD-$\Delta t$ algorithm as in $\S$\ref{sec:res3D}.
 The reported costs for the RSVD-LU algorithm includes only a single LU decomposition and the two solutions of the LU decomposed system (once for the direct system and once for the adjoint system) at each frequency of interest, highlighting the LU decomposition as the primary bottleneck in the RSVD-LU algorithm and similar methods utilizing LU decomposition to solve \eqref{eqn:solve}.
-The reported costs encompasses the entire RSVD-$\Delta t$ algorithm, including one extra period of time-stepping duration to account for the transient removal strategy, as explained in $\S$\ref{sec:EffTrans}.
+The reported costs encompasses the entire RSVD-$\Delta t$ algorithm with a total integration length of $4T_s$ per action, including one extra period to account for the transient removal strategy, as explained in $\S$\ref{sec:EffTrans}.
 The RSVD-$\Delta t$ algorithm is implemented using PETSc \citep{Balayetal19}, while the LU decomposition in the RSVD-LU algorithm utilizes PETSc in conjunction with the MUMPS \citep{Amestoyetal01} external package.
-All calculations are performed on one processor such that wall-time functions as a proxy for CPU time.
+All calculations are performed on one Intel Xeon Gold 6154 processor on the University of Michigan's Great Lakes cluster, with wall time serving as a proxy for CPU time. \end{sloppypar}

 The measured CPU time for both algorithms are shown in figure \ref{fig:scalings1}(a) as a function of the state dimension $N$.
 The RSVD-LU algorithm scales poorly, in fact exceeding the theoretical scaling of $O(N^2)$ for three-dimensional flows (refer to $\S$\ref{sec:comp_theory}) due to poor performance at low frequencies that has also been noted in other studies \citep{Pickeringetal20}.
 In contrast, the RSVD-$\Delta t$ algorithm achieves (near) linear scaling, $O(N^{1.1})$, confirming its scalability to large problems.
+The calculations could not be performed using RSVD-LU for the largest two grids dimensions exceeding 1 million require an excessive amount of memory beyond our cluster limits of 3.5 TB when employing RSVD-LU.
+Therefore, these two data points are exclusively reserved for RSVD-$\Delta t$ to validate the linear scaling retention during the transition to more realistic dimensions.
+The final point corresponds to the same grid utilized in our three-dimensional jet flow test case.

 Similar observations can be made about the memory requirements of the two algorithms, shown in figure \ref{fig:scalings1}(b).
 The observed $O(N^{1.5})$ memory scaling for the RSVD-LU algorithm is better than the CPU counterpart, but it is still the main barrier to applying the RSVD-LU algorithm when the state dimension is of the order of 10 million or higher.
 The RAM peak usage is determined entirely by LU decomposition and drops after the decomposed matrices are obtained.
 On the other hand, the memory scaling for the RSVD-$\Delta t$ algorithm is exactly linear with the state dimension $N$, consistent with the theoretic scaling determined in $\S$\ref{sec:comp_theory}.